pulumi/docs/content/blog/pulumi-copilot/index.md

 ---

-AI is transforming how users interact with every category of software, and cloud infrastructure is no exception.
-Last year, we launched Pulumi AI to combine generative AI with Pulumi’s knowledge of cloud infrastructure to help users solve complex cloud development problems using Infrastructure-as-Code.
+AI is transforming how users interact with every category of technology today, and cloud infrastructure is no exception.
+Last year we launched Pulumi AI to combine generative AI with Pulumi’s knowledge of cloud infrastructure, helping users solve complex cloud development problems using Infrastructure-as-Code.
 Pulumi AI has seen rapid adoption and engagement, with tens of thousands of users leveraging Pulumi AI over the last year.

 Today, we’re excited to introduce __Pulumi Copilot__, a huge leap forward in applying AI to cloud infrastructure management.
-Pulumi Copilot is a new conversational chat interface integrated throughout Pulumi Cloud, enabling Pulumi Cloud users to quickly accomplish a variety of cloud infrastructure management tasks by leveraging the combination of generative AI and the rich capabilities of Pulumi Cloud.
+Pulumi Copilot is a new conversational chat interface integrated throughout Pulumi Cloud, enabling Pulumi Cloud users to quickly accomplish a variety of cloud infrastructure management tasks by leveraging the power of large language models plus the rich capabilities of Pulumi Cloud.

 <!--more-->